How to Inspect Exterior Siding for Water Damage

 Professional inspection is recommended when:

-Professionals may use advanced detection tools, including moisture meters and infrared scanning, to confirm hidden moisture.
-These techniques are explained in more detail in How to Detect Moisture Behind Exterior Siding.
+Professionals may use moisture meters, infrared scanning, borescopes, or selective siding removal to confirm hidden moisture.
+These methods are explained in more detail in How to Detect Moisture Behind Exterior Siding.

 If structural damage is suspected, professional assessment helps determine the extent of repairs needed and prevents further deterioration.